prometheus-operator/prometheus-operator/Documentation/thanos.md

 ...
 ```

 Note: The `endpoint` key allows for non AWS based object storage to be used.
+In
-Above, we are using a Digital Ocean bucket in place of an S3 bucket.
+the above example, we are using a Digital Ocean bucket in place of an S3 bucket.
+If you use one of the linked deployments you will need to update it to reflect
+the cloud provider you are using.

 ### Extra